rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ### Semantic & Terminological Systems
-The following are some semantic systems (or resources), using the descriptions from [this presentation on Slideshare, slide 5](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
+The following are some types of semantic/terminological/knowledge systems (or resources), using the descriptions from [this presentation on Slideshare, slide 5](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
 CAVEAT: there are different descriptions of these systems.
 E.g., some do not consider ontologies to be controlled vocabularies.
 These semantic/terminological systems are sometimes called 'knolwedge organization systems' (however from an analytical perspective that name is problematic because it is unclear if knowledge or other things are being organized).

-- **Controlled Vocabulary**
+- **Controlled Vocabulary** = an organized set of term used to catalog and index content
 - **Classification** = a controlled vocabulary whose terps are grouped
 - **Taxonomy** = a controlled vocabulary with some hierarchical structure
 - **Thesaurus** = a controlled vocabulary with term relations
 - **Ontology** = a controlled vocabulary with semantic relations, constraints, axioms and rules
 - **Knowledge base** = an ontology + instances of the classes in the ontology

-### WHat are Semantic Systems Used for?
+### What are Semantic Systems Used for?
-- to index, tag, semantically annotate, and categorize content (e.g. documents, text, data, and other resources) in order to facilitate their discovery and retrieval
+- to index, tag, semantically annotate, and categorize content (e.g. documents, text, data, and other resources) in order to facilitate search, their discovery and their retrieval
 - to represent things and knowledge in a machine-readable manner using the constructs or terms in the respective system
 -